 In OpenShift Dedicated, you require access to the internet to install and upgrade your cluster.

 Through the Telemetry service, information is sent to Red Hat from OpenShift Dedicated clusters to enable subscription management automation, monitor the health of clusters, assist with support, and improve customer experience.

-The Telemetry service runs automatically and your cluster is registered to the OpenShift Cluster Manager (OCM).
+The Telemetry service runs automatically and your cluster is registered to Red Hat OpenShift Cluster Manager.
 In OpenShift Dedicated, remote health reporting is always enabled and you cannot opt out.
 The Red Hat Site Reliability Engineering (SRE) team requires the information to provide effective support for your OpenShift Dedicated cluster.

 For more information about Telemetry and remote health monitoring for OpenShift Dedicated clusters, see About remote health monitoring